berkeozturk/QA-Assistant/index.md

 © This program was coded in Python language by _Berke Öztürk_
 <br><br><br>
-**The process:**
+**Root cause of this need:**

 While making QA for the e-mail campaigns, the team shares local proofs as a zip file that includes outlook (.msg) mails.
+Since checking these emails both online and offline are fatiguing; the opening and clicking efforts for these actions must be optimized.

 > Local proofs: emails that have dynamic text language and the URLs.
 >